theNewDynamic/oregonsadventurecoast.com/content/sitepages/open-meetings.md

 - "/AboutTheVCB"

 ---
-#### **Monthly Board Meetings: Coos Bay-North Bend Visitor & Convention Bureau**
+#### **Monthly Board Meetings: Coos Bay-North Bend-Charleston Visitor & Convention Bureau**

 {{< spacer 50 >}}

-**The Board of Directors of the Coos Bay-North Bend Visitor & Convention Bureau meets monthly to discuss VCB projects, set policy, and plan for the future.**
+**The Board of Directors of the Coos Bay-North Bend-Charleston Visitor & Convention Bureau meets monthly to discuss VCB projects, set policy, and plan for the future.**

 _These meetings are open to the public and are available for attendance in person or for viewing online via Zoom.
 To attend in person, RSVP is REQUIRED._